About

 Lorraine Field Artist with oil paintings displayed on easels behind her

-Fast forward a few years, family circumstances meant I had to get a job and I did indeed get married and have three fabulous kids.
-My love for art was put on the back burner, but never fizzled out.
+Fast forward a few years, family circumstances meant I needed to get a job.
+I went on to get married and have three fabulous kids (wouldn't change that for the world).

 In my early 40's I was diagnosed with cancer.
 A huge shock.
 The diagnosis wasn't good and I honestly didn't think I'd make it.
-Luckily, after chemo and radiotherapy, I did!
+Luckily, after chemo, radiotherapy and several years of treatment, I did (big thank you NHS!)

-My work is inspired by master painters - Sorolla, John Singer Sargent and modern day painters Vladimir Volegov and Daniel Gerhartz.
-All painting scenes of 'life' and incredibly skillful with their capture of light and colour.
+I adore the work of master painters - Sorolla, John Singer Sargent and modern day painters Vladimir Volegov and Daniel Gerhartz.
+Each of these artists paint scenes of 'life' and their mastery at capturing the interplay of light and colour on canvas brings an intense sense of connection and meaning to their work.

 With love,